Beef shepherd’s pie is on the menu tonight! This meal will hit the spot and give you a taste of Irish tradition.

 When the mashed potatoes are almost cooked, you can sautee the beef and prepare the vegetables.

 The meat and vegetables will go into a 3-quart dutch oven.
-The mashed potatoes will go on top.
+The mashed potatoes will simply go on top.

-Bake and serve!
+lastly, bake and serve!

 How to Reheat Shepherds Pie